Bekacru/better-call/README.md

 })
 ```

+#### Media types

+By default, all media types are accepted, but only a handful of them have a built-in support:

+- `application/json` and [custom json suffixes](https://datatracker.ietf.org/doc/html/rfc6839#section-3.1) are parsed as a JSON (plain) object
+- `application/x-www-form-urlencoded` and `multipart/form-data` are parsed as a [`FormData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData) object
+- `text/plain` is parsed as a plain string
+- `application/octet-stream` is parsed as an [`ArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer)
+- `application/pdf`, `image/*` and `video/*` are parsed as [`Blob`](https://developer.mozilla.org/en-US/docs/Web/API/Blob)
+- `application/stream` is parsed as [`ReadableStream`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream)
+- Any other media type that is not recognized, will be parsed as a plain string.

+Similarly, returning a supported type from a handler will properly serialize it with the correct `Content-Type` as specified above.

 #### Allowed Media Types

 You can restrict which media types (MIME types) are allowed for request bodies using the `allowedMediaTypes` option.
 This can be configured at both the router level and the endpoint level, with endpoint-level configuration taking precedence.

 When a request is made with a disallowed media type, the endpoint will return a `415 Unsupported Media Type` error.

+> *Note*: Please note that using this option won't add parsing support for new media types, it only restricts the media types that are already supported.

 **Router-level configuration:**